dogecoin/dogecoin/doc/tor.md

 The directory can be different of course, but (both) port numbers should be equal to your dogecoind's P2P listen port (22556 by default).

-	-externalip=X   You can tell bitcoin about its publicly reachable address using this option, and this can be a .onion address.
+	-externalip=X   You can tell dogecoin about its publicly reachable address using this option, and this can be a .onion address.
 Given the above configuration, you can find your onion address in /var/lib/tor/dogecoin-service/hostname.
 Onion addresses are given